-So here’s my personal top three travel television shows, books, and games!
+So here’s my personal top travel TV shows, books, and games!

 1. Michael Palin’s Travel Documentaries

-The Monty Python alumni is perhaps Britain’s favourite travel documentarian, having been followed by cameras on his trips around the world between 1988 and 2012.
+The Monty Python alumni is perhaps Britain’s favourite purveyor of travel TV shows, having been followed by cameras on his trips around the world between 1988 and 2012.
 Palin makes for an ideal travel companion: always interesting, and interested in what is happening around him, a gentle sense of humour which occasionally veers into the surreal (what did you expect from an ex-Python?), and a dedication to making a quality documentary.

 2. Whicker’s World